XJTLU 2+2 Students

 I haven't received one of my preferences

 We ask students to select 3 preferences when making their application.
 These are preferences only and are not guaranteed.
 When allocating rooms, we do this based on date of application.
 We will look at your 1st preference, if this is not available, we’ll then look at your 2nd and 3rd.
-If there is none of your preferences available we will then look to offer an alternative.
+If none of your preferences are available we will then look to offer an alternative.
 If you do receive an offer for an alternative accommodation, we recommend that you accept this and then place yourself on the room move waiting list.
-We will then look to move you either before you arrive, or if this is not possible, then we will look to move you after your arrival when rooms become available.
+We will then look to move you either before you arrive, or if this is not possible, then we will look to move you after your arrival when rooms become available and we are able to offer new rooms.
 There is no timeline for this as it is heavily dependent on availability.
 However, all of our accommodation is of a high standard and either new, recently new or refurbished.

 How can I change my preferences?